Academic language and the multilingual classroom

 4. many schools indicated that parental involvement was something they wanted to improve on.

-(Rivera et al., 2010)
+(Rivera et al., 2010)i

 As discussed in the previous chapter on multilingualism, teaching in both the home language and the school language can ensure that a pupil develops in the best way possible with regard to academic and cognitive skills.
 In addition, the probability that a pupil drops out is reduced dramatically.
-Trammel (2016) defines three main factors that are necessary for this to succeed:
+Trammel (2016)idefines three main factors that are necessary for this to succeed:

 1. the first language should be used in education for as long as possible in order for it to have maximum effect on the pupil’s academic skills;